Maleic anhydride: Reactions

 Maleic anhydride is a classic substrate for Diels-Alder reactions.
 It was used for work in 1928, on the reaction between maleic anhydride and 1,3-butadiene, for which Otto Paul Hermann Diels and Kurt Alder were awarded the Nobel Prize in 1950.
-It is through this reaction that maleic anhydride converted to many pesticides and pharmaceuticals.
+It is through this reaction that maleic anhydride is converted to many pesticides and pharmaceuticals.
 Their 1928 patent also provided many other examples of reactions involving maleic anhydride, such as the reaction with cyclopentadiene to form nadic anhydride.

-Michael reaction of maleic anhydride with active methylene or methine compounds such as malonate or acetoacetate esters in the presence of sodium acetate catalyst.
-These intermediates were subsequently used for the generation of the Krebs cycle intermediates aconitic and isocitric acids.
+At higher temperatures, the half salts, half esters of maleic acid undergo the Michael reaction with active methylene or methine compounds such as malonate or acetoacetate esters in the presence of sodium acetate catalyst.
+These intermediates were used for the same Krebs cycle intermediates aconitic and isocitric acids.

 Maleic anhydride dimerizes in a photochemical reaction to form cyclobutane tetracarboxylic dianhydride (CBTA).
 This compound is used in the production of polyimides and as an alignment film for liquid crystal displays.